 Guest post by Skip Miller

-Think about how many e-mails end up in your inbox each morning, and how much of your day is spent hitting the “reply” or “trash” button.
+Think about how many emails end up in your inbox each morning, and how much of your day is spent hitting the “reply” or “trash” button.
 I am amazed at the number of sales people who are prospecting (or not) and using e-mails to try to get something started.
-Yes, e-mails are “safe”; phone calls are better.
-That said, if you have to e-mail there are five golden rules to help your e-mail make the “reply” round, and avoid the “trash” button.
+Yes, e-mails are safe, but phone calls are better.
+That said, if you must email, these five golden rules will help your e-mail make the “reply” round, and avoid the trash.
 Read on for tips on crafting those effective emails.

 - Who you are, and what company you represent